 Sport and Play in All Activities

-SA4D uses sport and play in all of its activities, for improving psychosocial health, in early childhood development and in non-formal education, as well as in employment and integration projects.
+As competence centre for sport and development, SA4D uses sport and play in all of its activities in a structured and purposeful way – for improving psychosocial health, in early childhood development and in non-formal education, as well as in employment and integration projects.